HaotingZhou/HaotingZhou.github.io/_pages/about.md

 ---

-Chuankai Fang is currently pursuing his bachelor's degree at the School of Mathematicsand information Science, [Guangzhou University](https://english.gzhu.edu.cn/), He is collaborating with researchers atthe Center for Machine Life and Intelligence of Guangzhou University,

 Welcome to my homepage!
-I'm currently pursuing his bachelor's degree at the School of Mathematicsand information Science, Cuangzhou University, He is collaborating with researchers at Machine Life and Intelligence Research Centre, Guangzhou University.
+I'm currently pursuing his bachelor's degree at the School of Mathematicsand information Science, [Guangzhou University](https://english.gzhu.edu.cn/), He is collaborating with researchers at Machine Life and Intelligence Research Centre, Guangzhou University.

+Nice to Meet U Here!
+I'm currently pursuing my bachelor's degree at the School of Mathematicsand information Science, Cuangzhou University.
+I am closely collaborating with researchers at Machine Life and Intelligence Research Centre, Guangzhou University.

 I am actively looking for research or graduate positions for ***<font color = '#CC0000'>Fall 2026</font>***. [**<font color = '#800080'>You can find my CV HERE.</font>**](../assets/CV.pdf).